p4ulcristian/parenoia/README.md

 #### Unjustified fear of parens.

 Edit your code through S-expressions.
-Dealing with text can be tedious, a lot of spaces, tabs, backspaces, just so your code looks better.
+Don't deal with code formatting.

 ## Straight to the point?